Hows your website doing?

 Investing in a static brochure site may be what you think you need for a small business website but unless you’ve got some other form of solid marketing to promote your website, you’re going to need a blog in addition to your brochure site.

-You see, your website allows you to talk in general about your services and maybe even go into a little more detail about specific services but people online want specific answers to specifc questions so why not give it to them.
+You see, your website allows you to talk in general about your services and maybe even go into a little more detail about specific services but people online want specific answers to specif

-This would increase the costs of your website as you’d need a web designer to add every new page you create to your website.
+This would increase the costs of your website as you’d need a web designer or someone to add every new page to your website.

 This is where a blog comes in handy.